gwenblum/Riverbed-Community-Toolkit/IQ/Automation/External Runbooks/101-riverbed-iq-assist-for-servicenow-incident-diagnose-user-endpoint/README.md

 In this setup, Riverbed IQ Assist reads a custom Incident field that contains the user endpoint to analyze.

-1. Download the custom runbook: [Riverbed IQ Assist for ServiceNow - Incident - Diagnose User Endpoint](./Riverbed%20IQ%20Assist%20for%20ServiceNow%20-%20Incident%20-%20Diagnose%20User%20Endpoint%20from%20Incident%20Custom%20Field.json).
+1. Download the custom runbook: [Riverbed IQ Assist for ServiceNow - Incident - Diagnose User Endpoint from Custom Field](./Riverbed%20IQ%20Assist%20for%20ServiceNow%20-%20Incident%20-%20Diagnose%20User%20Endpoint%20from%20Incident%20Custom%20Field.json).
 2. In IQ, go to Automation > External Runbooks and import the JSON.
 3. Open the imported runbook and enable "Allow Automation"